jinlong83/statistical-constrained-GANS/README.md

 ## Getting Started

-The codes will be online in January 2019.
+This work has been published on Journal of Computational Physics (https://doi.org/10.1016/j.jcp.2019.109209), and the codes will be online soon.